Guillemsc/GTweensGodot/README.md

 - **SetTimeScale**: sets the time scale that will be used to tick the tween.
 Set to 1 by default.

 ### Tasks
+- **PlayConfiguredAsync**: plays the tween and returns a Task that waits until the tween is killed or completed.
+If the parameter CancellationToken is cancelled, the tween will be killed.
+Allows you to configure the process mode, and if it will be paused if `GetTree().Paused` is set to true
 - **PlayAsync**: plays the tween and returns a Task that waits until the tween is killed or completed.
 If the parameter CancellationToken is cancelled, the tween will be killed.
+Runs on the `_Process` method.
+Won't be paused if `GetTree().Paused` is set to true.
 - **AwaitCompleteOrKill**: returns a Task that waits until the tween is killed or completed.

 ## 📖 Shortcuts